Hi, Matt Ives here with Preferati, coming from Henderson, Nevada, this morning. And today I wanted to talk about visas for your developers.

 What Do You Do When a Visa is Denied?

 When that’s the case, I highly recommend-well, I recommend in all cases that you visit your developer in their country.
 That is a treat that I can not even describe.
 It’s just immensely useful.

 However, that can be very costly and time-prohibitive for your entire team.
 The point, of course, is to do some team bonding so it may be very difficult for your entire team to visit your developer in their home country.
 When that’s the case, sometimes we encourage you to set up sort of a rendezvous retreat.
 Perhaps you’ll have your year-end retreat this year in Cabo, Mexico or somewhere like that.

 Your developer can usually get a visa to Mexico and, of course, the US is visa-free to Mexico.
-This way your entire team can meet up there and enjoy some nice weather and bond over that.
+This way, your entire team can meet up and enjoy some nice weather and bond over that.
 The cost is usually pretty reasonable relative to corporate retreat costs.
-So, that’s one way to sort of work around that if you’re running into some visa challenges.
+So, that’s one way to sort of work around if you’re running into some visa challenges.

 When you do your staffing through Preferati, we do all the legwork related to visas, including covering the visa application fees.
 We do everything we possibly can, including leveraging all of our experience getting visas for past developers, to assist in coordinating your travel.
 We also book all the travel for the developer and their lodging as well, if you like.
-You do pay for the cost of the lodging and the travel.
-We cover the cost of the visa and, of course, provide all the labor related to obtaining the visa documents, the travel documents and booking the actual travel.
+You do pay the cost of lodging and travel.
+We cover the cost of the visa and, of course, provide all the labor related to obtaining the visa documents and travel documents and booking the actual travel.